Consensys/mythx-docs/docs/source/tools/guardrails/index.rst

 What is GuardRails?
 -------------------

-`Guardrails <https://guardrails.io>`_ makes open-source security tools easily available in your GitHub pull requests.
+`GuardRails <https://guardrails.io>`_ makes open-source security tools easily available in your GitHub pull requests.
 It has been tuned to keep the noise low and only report high-impact and relevant security issues.

 Installing and configuring security tools, even for one repository, typically takes a lot of time and effort.
 GuardRails makes that process painless and rewarding for developers.